 Here are the top 10 reasons why you should meditate daily

 It is easy to do and feels good!

 Stress has a significant impact on our health.
 In fact, stress contributes to more than 50% of all illnesses, and between 70-80% of all doctor visits are directly related to stress.
 And yet, few people actively participate in a regular stress management program of any kind.
 Regular meditation is easy to do and reduces the stress hormones cortisol and adrenaline by as much as 50% in only a few weeks.
 It also releases endorphins which help you to feel good!

 When you meditate regularly, it increases activity in the regions of the brain that help to control your immune system.
 This allows your immune system to function more efficiently, helping you to ward off viruses and bacteria more easily.

 A 2012 study by researchers at the University of Washington found that workers who were given a meditation training course, performed better while doing basic office tasks like checking email, word processing, and messaging.
 They also showed reduced stress levels and had better memory and increased focus.

 Multiple studies have been done on the benefits of meditation on mood.
 They’ve shown that meditating regularly benefits those who struggle with anxiety and depression.
 And meditation may be as effective as many medications routinely used for people struggling with both mood disorders.

 It reduces stress

 Stress is a problem for most people in modern society because of the increased time demands of busy schedules.
-If stress becomes chronic, however, it can lead to illness, so managing stress regularly is vital to maintain a healthy body.
-Meditating for as little as 10-15 minutes a day can significantly reduce stress levels, which ultimately can help to prevent stress-related illness from occurring.
+If stress becomes chronic, however, it can lead to illness, so managing stress regularly is vital to maintaining a healthy body.
+Meditating for as little as 10-15 minutes a day can significantly reduce stress levels, which ultimately can help to prevent stress-related illnesses from occurring.